|

 -

-beliefs.
-It is comprised of many denominations which we call
+of metaphysical beliefs.
+It is comprised of many denominations which we

-Think of it this way; Wicca is to Witchcraft; what Baptist is
+it this way; Wicca is to Witchcraft; what Baptist is to Christianity.

-to Christianity.
-There is a common set of beliefs in Christianity;
+There is a common set of beliefs in Christianity; and the many

-and the many denominations of Christianity put those beliefs
+denominations of Christianity put those beliefs into practice in

 -

-male and female aspects of the Divine universe, within the self
+honoring the male and female aspects of the Divine universe, within the

-and around nature as a whole.
-The Divine encompasses the manifestation
+self and around nature as a whole.
+The Divine encompasses the

-of the male and female as a God and Goddess combination.
-Most
+manifestation of the male and female as a God and Goddess combination.

-do with images of Jesus or the Crucifix as a representation of
+with images of Jesus or the Crucifix as a representation of Jesus and

-Jesus and God.
-But this is not a requirement, nor is it a consistence
+God.
+But this is not a requirement, nor is it a consistence practice

 -

-the Universal Spirit, the Divine Spirit, the GreatSpirits and
+Universal Spirit, the Divine Spirit, the GreatSpirits and a variety of

-concept of a God/Goddess duality.
-We see the divine as the GreatSpirits
+Polytheistic in the concept of a God/Goddess duality.
+We see the divine

-and we see the divine as that entire tree which we are part of.
+as the GreatSpirits and we see the divine as that entire tree which we

 meaning the Divine is made up of all things.